astranet/meshRPC/README.md

 meshrpc-example_greeter.5.t900isxh3568    | [GIN] | 200 |       304.3µs |      10.255.0.2 | GET      /handler/Check
 ```

-At this point out tutorial and example section is over.
-We kindly forwarding you to [meshRPC/example](https://github.com/astranet/meshRPC/tree/master/example) for reference implementation and a playground for starting your cluster.
+At this point our tutorial and example section is over.
+We kindly forwarding you to [example](https://github.com/astranet/meshRPC/tree/master/example) dir for reference implementation and a playground for starting your cluster.

 ### Benchmarks

 [MeshRPC Benchmark Suite](https://github.com/astranet/meshRPC-benchmark)

 **1.8 ms** per call is the current latency using `docker stack` on local machine and virtual network.
+Tested on 2014 Macbook Pro (2,8 GHz Intel Core i5).

 ### Fixing templates